lilhuy666/lilhuy666/README.md

         "error": "Error",
         "enter_numbers": "Enter valid numbers!",
-        "distance_positive": "Distance must be greater than 0!", "distance_positive2": "Distance and consumption must be greater than 0!", "fuel_chart_title": "Fuel consumption chart",
+        "distance_positive": "Distance must be greater than 0!", "distance_positive2": "Distance and Avg must be greater than 0!", "fuel_chart_title": "Fuel consumption chart",
         "chart_days": "Days:",
         "no_history_chart": "No data for chart",